 Attributes are assessed using NOF bands.
-Generally, NOF bands range from bands $\bf D$ or $\bf E$ (poor) through to band $\bf A$ (good).
+Generally, NOF bands range from bands D or E (poor) through to band A (good).
 The NPS-FM also sets out national bottom lines for some attributes.
 Catchments that fail to achieve a national bottom line are priority areas for the Council and communities to focus their efforts.
+Descriptions of each of the attributes and what they are used for are included in Appendix 1 - NOF attribute descriptions.